Heidijvr/Trivia-Game/README.md

 ## **Trivia Game**

-A stylized Trivia Browser browser game, built with JavaScript for the logic, jQuery to manipulate HTML, HTML and CSS for styling.
-[Play the Trivia Game](https://heidijvr.github.io/TriviaGame/)
+A stylized Trivia Browser browser game, built with JavaScript for the logic, jQuery to manipulate HTML, HTML and CSS for styling ([Play the Trivia Game](https://heidijvr.github.io/TriviaGame/)).
 This project is part of the front-end curriculum for the University of Washington Part-time Coding Bootcamp.
 It served to consolidate newly acquired skills in Javascript, html and css, with a timer.

 -----